vbenavente/code-katas/README.md

 - Name, net worth and industry will be returned
 - oldest is the oldest under 80
 - youngest is of valid age due to errors in json file downloaded

+## Autocomplete
+- A callable Python class that implements autocomplete functionality
+- Class takes a list of words as a vocabulary as an argument on initialization
+- Accepts max_completions argument, controls max suggested completions for string
+- Max completions argument defaults to 5
+- Input to the call method for the class will be string user has typed
+- No completions available returns an empty list